google/koladata/docs/koda_v1_api_reference.md

 keys.
 If length of `args` is greater than 1, the key is a tuple.
 If `args` is empty, the key is `x`.

-Groups are ordered by the appearance of the first object in the group.
+Groups are ordered by the appearance of the first item in the group.

 Example 1:
   x: kd.slice([1, 3, 2, 1, 2, 3, 1, 3])